I Took Notion App to a Test-Drive and Became a Paying Customer

 A dashboard is a tool that gives a brief view of key information and allowing quick navigation between stuff.
 A dashboard is, by definition, an All-in-One instrument in the sense that it refers to everything the user selects.
 Some are “just” links to different tools, others are structured information within the dashboard.

 Notion is the most powerful organizer I have ever tried.
 The database features are altogether a dream come true.

 With a Notion app account you get a workspace in which you can arrange personal or shared stuff.
 You can create and join more work-spaces.
-In a workspace you can create areas with pages and subpages that holds the information and data in structured documents, tables and boards.
+In a workspace, you can create areas with pages and subpages that hold the information and data in structured documents, tables and boards.

 In the test account (that is now a living account in Notion) I created 3 areas:

 - Personal area – it now includes a main page, an information page for my car and a complex page for my finance

 - Family area to share things with my ex and my sons

 - Production area for the project – to be shared when ready